 Right to Paper Copy of this Notice: You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.

 CHANGES TO THIS NOTICE

-We reserve the right to change this Notice.
+We reserve the right to change this Notice at any time.
 We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
-We post a copy of the current Notice in public areas within the Health System.
-In addition, the next time you register at or are admitted to the Health System for treatment or health care services as an inpatient or outpatient, we will offer you a copy of the Notice currently in effect.
+The Notice currently in effect will be posted in public areas within the Health System.
+In addition, the next time you register at or are admitted to the Health System for treatment or health care services as an in-patient or out-patient, we will offer you a copy of the Notice currently in effect.

 If you believe your privacy rights have been violated, you may file a complaint with the Health System or with the Secretary of the Department of Health and Human Services.
-To file a complaint with the Health System, you must submit your complaint in writing to 1309 Sheldon Rd.
-Grand Haven, MI 49417.
-If you wish to discuss your complaint, you may call the Office at 616-847-5569.
+To file a complaint with the Health System, you must submit your complaint in writing to 1309 Sheldon Rd., Grand Haven, MI 49417.
+If you wish to discuss your complaint, you may call the Quality Management Patient Satisfaction Director at 616-847-5569.
 You will not be retaliated against in any way for filing a complaint.